 How should you handle arraignment?
 Be five minutes early.
 If you are going to be late, call the court and tell them before the time you were supposed to arrive.
 Dress in clean, conservative clothes.
 A suit and tie is not required.
 However, the more formal your clothing is, the better.
 No jewelry beyond a basic watch, wedding and engagement rings.
 Bling sends the wrong message.

 No attitude!
 Even if you are completely innocent and this whole thing is an outrageous travesty of justice, in court you are humble, quiet and polite.
-If you speak to the judge, end every sentence with the phrase your honor.
+If you speak to the judge, end every sentence with the phrase "your honor".
 Treat everyone, especially all court personnel, with respect and courtesy.
 Do not talk to, glance at, smile at, frown at or in any way acknowledge the existence of anyone on the other side of your case or remotely connected to the other side of your case.
 They will try to get you in trouble if they can.
 Do not talk to anyone in the court room while you are waiting for your case to be called.
 Do not read a newspaper, magazine, book or anything else.
 The only exception is that you can read the papers given to you in court by your lawyer, the ADA or any other court personnel.

 If you have a lawyer, do everything your lawyer tells you to do.
 If at all possible, hold questions for the end.
 You and your lawyer cannot talk in the court room while court is in session.
 If you and your lawyer step into the hall to talk, you may miss the call of your case and have to wait to the end.